ec-europa/ecl-twig/docs/ecl-diff/ecl-diff-eu-2.31.0.md

 > Perfectly matching!

-Comparing unordered-list--with-divider.php.html with ECL markup from https://ec.europa.eu/component-library/v2.31.0/playground/eu/?path=/story/components-list--with-divider:

-> Perfectly matching!

-##### Ecl-diff-full task completed for the "eu system", ECL "2.31.0" with 65 perfect\* matches out of 108 variants checked in 52 components.
+##### Ecl-diff-full task completed for the "eu system", ECL "2.31.0" with 65 perfect\* matches out of 107 variants checked in 52 components.

 - For the diff we use https://www.npmjs.com/package/html-differ, with this conf: {
   "ignoreAttributes": [],